 Interview Stage: Additionally, the third phase of such exams (that of PO) also involves an interview stage.
 SBI PO exams include group discussion also.

-The final merit list is prepared based on the performance in the Mains Exam and the interview stage.
+The final merit list is based on the performance in the Mains Exam and the interview stage.